-Option 2: Hang Frames From the Ceiling
+Option 2: Hang Pictures From the Ceiling

 If you’re living in an older home, look up: you may have a built-in picture frame hanging system.
 Picture rails, a type of molding usually placed below the crown molding or a foot from the ceiling, were common in 19th- and early 20th-century homes but have since fallen out of favor.
 However, your home may still feature these unique moldings.
 To use them, you’ll need additional picture wire and picture rail hooks that fit the molding.

 There are a few ways to attach the wire to the picture frame, using one or two picture rail hooks:

 If you’re good with tools, you can also install a picture rail in your home.
 This breaks the “no nails” rule, but the holes will be high on the wall and covered by the molding, which is less likely to be removed than a picture frame.
 Some picture rails, also called gallery rails, are more modern and have built-in hooks that make hanging picture frames much easier.

 Picture frames don’t necessarily have to be hung anywhere at all — you can prop them up against the wall for a more casual look.
 When leaning artwork, make sure that you cluster a few differently-sized picture frames around each other.
 Too many frames of the same size may unintentionally appear as though you simply never got around to hanging them.